 4. Next you’ll need to verify ownership of your domain, but only if you’ve chosen to use your existing domain rather than creating a new one through Google Domains during the setup process.
 If you’ve bought a new domain through Google using the instructions on this page, you won’t need to do this verification.

-5. Once the domain verification is complete, if you previously used email on your existing domain with a different hosting provider, then this will need to be redirected so it starts arriving in your new Google Workspace inbox(es) instead, by adjusting the ‘MX’ (Mail eXchange) records in your domain management account.
+5. Once the domain verification is complete, if you previously used email on your existing domain with a different hosting provider, then this will need to be redirected so it starts arriving in your new Google Workspace inbox(es) instead, by adjusting the ‘MX’ (Mail eXchange) records in the DNS for your domain name.
 Steps are provided in the setup wizard, and there’s also a help page with relevant details here.

-If your previous hosting account uses cPanel, you’ll be able to adjust these records via Zone Editor > Manage.
-Again if you’re not sure about doing this yourself, we’ll be happy to do it on your behalf – just email us at firstname.lastname@example.org or message us in your Basecamp project.
+If your hosting account uses a cPanel dashboard, you’ll be able to adjust these DNS records via Zone Editor > Manage.
+Again if you’re an erjjio client and you’re not sure about doing this yourself, we’ll be happy to do it on your behalf.

 6. You can import your email history from your previous email account(s).
 Google has a data migration system available for this which is explained in their help page on the topic here.